We offer voluntary, free, and convenient COVID-19 testing on main campus. Please visit Testing Locations & Hours for more information.

 In the absence of symptoms, it is unlikely for someone to have a positive antibody test and currently be infected.

-Results from your test should be available 7-10 working days after the test.
+Results from your test should be available 10 -15 working days after the test.
 You will receive an email to let you know when your results are available.

-The presence of COVID-19 antibodies means that your immune system mounted a response against the virus.
+Participating in the IRB-approved research study will help researchers continue to answer questions about COVID-19 and how long immunity lasts.
 We do not yet know the amounts of antibodies that are required to fully prevent subsequent infections.
 Because we still do not know enough about this virus, protection should not be assumed and you should continue to follow all applicable local, state, and federal public health guidance aimed at mitigating the spread of COVID-19, regardless of your test result.

 For the safety of our team members, other participants and our community, individuals with active COVID-19 symptoms will not be included in the current antibody testing.
 All participants will be screened for symptoms before their appointment, and anyone showing symptoms will not move forward in the process.

 Yes.
 If you have tested positive for COVID-19, you should wait a minimum of 14 days after your positive test before registering for an antibody test.
 If you have been vaccinated for COVID-19, you should wait a minimum of 14 days after receiving your second/final dose before registering for an antibody test.
 When you register for the IRB-approved research study you will be asked to provide you vaccination date(s), if applicable.